metacpan/metacpan-cpan-extracted/distros/P/Perl-Critic-Policy-Moo-ProhibitMakeImmutable/README.md

 This policy complains if this exists in a Moo class as it triggers Moose to be loaded and metaclass created, which defeats some of the benefits you get using Moo instead of Moose.

+# DEPRECATED

+This module has lost its usefulness as [Moo](https://metacpan.org/pod/Moo)'s behavior is now clearly documented as NOT loading Moose when `make_immutable` is called.

+Read more about the ["meta" in Moo](https://metacpan.org/pod/Moo#meta) method for details of the current behavior.

 # AUTHORS